 Having 2047 patients referred to the service means that Gloucestershire’s social prescribing service is one of the largest in the country in terms of referral numbers.
 CCG wide evaluations across an equivalent time period in the City and Hackney service evaluation included 737 patients (Bertotti et. al, 2014) and 1,607 patients in Rotherham (Dayson et al, 2014).

-The majority of patients referred to the GCCG social prescribing service are female (60.2% n=1,138).
-With a third of patients aged 75+.
+The majority of patients referred to the GCCG social prescribing service are female (60.2% n=1,138), with a third of patients aged 75+.
 Because of the unequal age brackets used to codify age (fixed at the start of the evaluation) it is difficult to determine the spread of ages beyond 75.
 However the median age range is 56-65.

 Table 1: Age band of referred patients